Another black person is now a martyr. I’m tired of it.

 He proceeded to park his car beside me, get out, and start asking more questions.
 He mentioned that I “loosely” fit the description of a person reported to be “looking into cars.”

 That’s not a crime.
-Neither is looking like a suspect in neighborhood break-ins — what Gregory McMichael told police prompted him and his son to confront Arbery.
+Neither is looking like a suspect in neighborhood break-ins — the accusation that prompted the McMichaels to confront and lynch Arbery.

 The cop asked for my ID.
 I didn’t have it — it’s not like I could go anywhere to buy anything.